Ex parte divorce and custody proceedings are about real emergencies

-In this article, we will discuss Orange County Family Court’s ex parte divorce procedure and proceedings.
+In this article, we will discuss family law ex parte divorce procedure and proceedings.
 We will discuss how and when to give notice, what the ex parte paperwork entails and what happens at an ex parte proceeding.
-We will also talk about Orange County ex parte matters within the context of child custody cases.

 Much of what we refer to in this article is the California Rules of Court (which applies to the entire state).
 This article does not address ex parte applications in domestic violence cases.
 Please read our article on the Domestic Violence Prevention Act for more information about that topic.

 What is the purpose of an ex parte divorce or custody application?

 Purpose of a request for emergency orders is to address matters that cannot be heard on the court's regular hearing calendar.
 In this type of proceeding, notice to the other party is shorter than in other proceedings.
 Notice to the other party can also be waived under exceptional and other circumstances as provided in these rules.